PRACTICE AREA

 • Victims of domestic violence, sexual assault, or stalking

-The options can be overwhelming, so it’s best to speak with a local employment lawyer who can help you navigate the particulars of state and federal leave.
+The options can be overwhelming, so it’s best to speak with a California FMLA attorney who can help you better understand the particulars of state and federal leave.

 Most of the leave available to employees is unpaid, which can cause additional economic stress for those who need to take time off.
 Fortunately, California has a program that offers paid family leave to employees who qualify.